The General One-loop Structure for the LFV Higgs Decays $H_r \to l_a l_b$ in multi-Higgs Models with Neutrino Masses: Introduction

-The fact that the LHC has searched for these LFV Higgs modes, and that the coming phase (with higher luminosity) will make possible to derive more restrictive bounds, has motivated interest from the theoretical side, with multiple studies using this LFV Higgs signal to probe a variety of models, including: 2HDM~\cite{Tsumura:2005mv,PhysRevD.73.016006,Primulando_2020}, models with a low-scale flavors mixing with the SM-like Higgs boson~\cite{Arroyo-Urena:2018mvl}, models with 3-3-1 gauge symmetry~\cite{Hue:2015fbb}, See-Saw and its inverse version~\cite{PhysRevD.71.035011,THAO2017159}, as well as SUSY models, such as the MSSM~\cite{BRIGNOLE2003217,DiazCruz:2008ry}.
+The fact that the LHC has improved the methods to search for these LFV Higgs modes, and that the coming LHC phase will have higher luminosity, it will be possible to derive more restrictive bounds.
+This has motivated extra interest from the theoretical side, with multiple studies using this LFV Higgs signal to probe a variety of models, including: 2HDM~\cite{Tsumura:2005mv,PhysRevD.73.016006,Primulando_2020, Vicente:2019ykr}, models with a low-scale flavon mixing with the SM-like Higgs boson~\cite{Arroyo-Urena:2018mvl}, models with 3-3-1 gauge symmetry~\cite{Hue:2015fbb}; See-Saw model and its inverse version~\cite{PILAFTSIS199268,PhysRevD.47.1080,PhysRevD.71.035011,THAO2017159}, low scale See-Saw~\cite{PhysRevD.91.015001,PhysRevD.102.113006}, as well as SUSY models, such as the MSSM~\cite{BRIGNOLE2003217,DiazCruz:2008ry} have been studied too.
+Other type of methods has been used to calculate the LFV Higgs decays, for example the Mass Insertion Approximation (MIA)~\cite{Arganda2016,PhysRevD.95.095029,10.3389/fphy.2019.00228} or Effective Field approach~\cite{PhysRevD.99.095040}

 In this paper, we are interested in deriving general formulae for the calculation of the LFV Higgs decays $H_r \to \bar{l}_a l_b$ at one-loop level.
-Here $H_r$ with ($r =1,2,\dots$) denotes the Higgs corresponding to a multi-scalar SM extension.
+Here $H_r$ (with $r =1,2,\dots$) denotes the Higgs bosons contained in multi-scalar extensions of the SM.
+We shall focus on models where change of flavor is induced by charged currents; FCNC associated with charged leptons and the neutral Higgs bosons $H_r$ are forbidden, but flavor violating neutrino-Higgs interactions are permitted.
 We develop a method based on a classification of the particles appearing in the one-loop diagrams, which can be scalars, fermions, or vectors.
-Then, by identifying the corresponding couplings, one classifies all diagrams according to the number of fermions into the loop.
-Here, $H_1=h$ is identified as the SM-like Higgs boson with $m_h=125.25 \pm 0.17$ GeV.
-Furthermore, as applications of our formalism, we evaluated $\br(h \to l_a l_b)$ in the framework of two specific models: the See-Saw Type I-$\nu SM$, and the Scotogenic model where neutrino masses are generated radiatively, and include a fermion DM candidate.
+Then, by identifying the corresponding couplings, one classifies all diagrams according to the number of fermions circulating in the loops.
+Furthermore, as applications of our formalism, we evaluated $\br(h \to l_a l_b)$ in the framework of two specific models: the See-Saw Type I-$\nu SM$, and the Scotogenic model where neutrino masses are generated radiatively, and include a fermion DM candidate as well.
+Here, $h=H_1$ is identified as the SM-like Higgs boson, with $m_h=125.25 \pm 0.17$ GeV.